 I’m DrDan, and I created 101 Cooking for Two.
 I’ve always been good at cooking, and my monster cookies are famous.
 I have progressively taken over the cooking and now do most of it.

 I’m a retired pediatrician in West Michigan.
 This blog started as a hobby but is now my primary profession.
 I have an obsessive personality, so I work on getting things just right for you.
 It combines my old computer programming background with my love of cooking and my desire to learn more photography.
-It just fits as a hobby.
+It just fits me.

 As with medicine, I will bring a scientifically critical eye to my cooking.
 I will try to explain things and give you options that will work in your everyday kitchen.